mjrousos/spec-kit/templates/commands/plan-tests.md

      Task: "Research {unknown} for {feature context}" For each technology choice:
-     Task: "Find best practices for {tech} in {domain}"
+     Task: "Find best practices for {tech} in {domain}" For each major technology used in the solution to be tested:
+     Task: "Identify common testing patterns for {tech}"
    ```

 4. **Consolidate findings** in `research.md` using format: